 Tax debt can be a very worrying type of debt and many get into debt because they simply don’t understand their taxes.
 You can wind up owing money because your deductions are too low due to holding multiple jobs, because you misfiled your taxes or didn’t pay HST as a self-employed person, or from your personal income taxes.

-The CRA typically looks favourably at Consumer Proposals, but if you declare bankruptcy, a Licensed Insolvency Trustee will have to file a pre-and post-bankruptcy tax return.
+The CRA typically looks favorably at Consumer Proposals, but if you declare bankruptcy, a Licensed Insolvency Trustee will have to file a pre-and post-bankruptcy tax return.
 If you still owe money on your post-bankruptcy tax return, you will still have to pay this amount.

 2. What Happens to Your Foreign Property?